ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/gettingstarted.md

 </div>

-On this page, you'll be able to search for the desired server and apply a Threat Monitoring credit.
+Here you can assign your Threat Monitoring credits to the required servers.
 After hitting confirm, that server will run through our automated install process, which usually takes up to 24 hours to install your server with Threat Monitoring.

 While that's running, you can go ahead and apply any Threat Response Credits to servers that you've  assigned Threat Monitoring Credits to.
 Alerts from these servers will now go directly to our dedicated Threat Response team.